 The economist Mary Paley Marshall was the great-granddaughter of the eighteenth-century theologian and philosopher William Paley.
-She grew up in a rose-covered rectory in the village of Ufford in Northamptonshire, about forty miles north of Cambridge.
-Her father, the Reverend Thomas Paley, was a strict Evangelical clergyman whose powerful sermons shook the little church and baffled the congregation, as Mary wrote in her beautiful memoir What I Remember (see my recent blogpost here).
-Her mother Judith, by contrast, was ‘full of initiative and always bright and amusing’.
-Summers at the rectory were idyllic for Mary and her brother and sister, and as young children the three siblings spent many happy days together playing croquet and rounders in the garden and looking after their Shetland pony, rabbits and hens.
+She was born on 24 October 1850, and grew up in a rose-covered rectory in the village of Ufford in Northamptonshire, about forty miles north of Cambridge.
+Her father, the Reverend Thomas Paley, was a strict Evangelical clergyman whose powerful sermons shook the little church and baffled the congregation, as Mary wrote in her beautiful memoir What I Remember published posthumously in 1947 (see my recent ‘The marvellous Mrs Marshall’ blogpost here).
+Mary’s mother Judith was ‘full of initiative and always bright and amusing’, she recalled.
+Summers at the rectory were idyllic for the three Paley children, and as young children Mary and her brother and sister spent summer days together playing croquet and rounders in the garden and looking after their Shetland pony, rabbits and hens.
 Visitors came to stay for weeks at a time, and there were family outings to Scarborough and Hunstanton.
-But winters seemed dull and endless for Mary and her sister, especially after their brother was sent off to boarding school, as the muddy country roads around the rectory were impassable and there were few interesting people to see.
-Their bright German governess left when Mary was thirteen, and she and her sister were expected to fill their time with Sunday school teaching and keeping their mother company in visiting the sick.
+But after their brother was sent off to boarding school, winters seemed dull and endless for Mary and her sister, as the muddy country roads around the rectory were impassable and there were few interesting people who came to visit.
+Their much-loved German governess left when Mary was thirteen, and she and her sister were expected to fill their time with Sunday school teaching and keeping their mother company in visiting the sick.

 Ann Kennedy Smith

 See also F.M.
-Mayor, The Rector’s Daughter (Virago Modern Classics, 1924, reissued by Virago in 1987).
-The Rector’s Daughter one of the ‘overlooked classics’ recommended by Susan Hill in The Novel Cure (2013).
+Mayor, The Rector’s Daughter (1924, reissued by Virago in 1987), one of the ‘overlooked classics’ recommended by Susan Hill in The Novel Cure (2013).
 Flora Macdonald Mayor’s character, coincidentally also called Mary, is the unmarried 35-year-old daughter of elderly Canon Jocelyn, a clergyman in a small East Anglian village.
 “On the whole she was happy.
 She did not question the destiny life brought her.
 People spoke pityingly of her, but she did not feel she required pity.”
-F.M.
-Mayor herself was a student at Newnham College, Cambridge in the 1890s, where she read History.
-It is possible that she met Mary Paley Marshall who gave supervisions while she was there.
+Flora Mayor herself was a student at Newnham College, Cambridge in the 1890s, where she read History, and it is possible that she met Mary Paley Marshall who gave supervisions while she was there.